mozilla/treeherder/docs/installation.md

 ## Prerequisites

-- If you are new to Mozilla or the A-Team, read the [A-Team Bootcamp].
+- If you are new to Mozilla or Treeherder, read the [A-Team Bootcamp].
 - Install [Git]
 - Clone the [treeherder repo] from GitHub.